- Human Resources Home

 To be eligible for family and medical leave benefits, an employee must:

 Eligible employees may receive up to a total of 12 work weeks of leave during a rolling 12-month period for one or more of the following reasons:

+Additional leave may be granted as an accommodation if required by the Americans with Disabilities Act, as amended.
 Under some circumstances, employees may take family and medical leave intermittently, which means taking leave in blocks of time, or by reducing their normal weekly or daily work schedule.

 Notice and Certification Requirements

 Employees seeking to use family and medical leave are responsible for providing their supervisor and the Department of Human Resources with at least 30 days advance notice when the need for the leave is foreseeable.
 Employees are also responsible for providing the required completed forms regarding their request for a family and medical leave to the Department of Human Resources, including medical certification (both prior to the leave and prior to reinstatement).
 Employees may also be required to provide periodic recertification and periodic reports during the leave, as applicable.

 Employees requesting a family or personal medical leave should contact their Benefits Specialist in the Department of Human Resources regarding their individual situations and to get information regarding the specific notification and approval requirements for their leave.
 For purposes of short and/or long term disability, all medically related leaves are subject to approval by the appropriate plan provider.
 Family and medical leave request forms are available here: http://www.scu.edu/hr/forms/benefits.cfm